Asymptotic localization of symbol correspondences for spin systems and sequential quantizations of $S^2$: Introduction

 In section 3 we prove the splitting Theorem \ref{propgood}, which states that the subsets of isometric (Stratonovich-Weyl) correspondences, mapping-positive (coherent-state) correspondences, and positive-dual correspondences, are mutually disjoint.

-In section 4 we address the questions on localization, presenting the main definitions of asymptotic localization and proving the main results alluded to above.
-In order to develop a better understanding of the issues involved, \M{before moving on to the general case, we start by studying these questions of asymptotic localization in the case of mapping-positive correspondences, and this leads to another interesting result of the paper, which states that a mapping-positive symbol correspondence sequence localizes (resp. anti-localizes) classically if and only if}
+Then, section 4 comprises the bulk of the first part of this paper.
+There we address the questions on localization, presenting the main definitions of asymptotic localization and proving the main results alluded to above.
+In order to develop a better understanding of the issues involved, before moving on to the general case, we start by studying the questions of asymptotic localization in the case of mapping-positive correspondences, and this leads to another interesting result of the paper, which states that a mapping-positive symbol correspondence sequence localizes (resp. anti-localizes) classically if and only if

-\M{{\it cf.} Theorem \ref{v_prop}.
+{\it cf.} Theorem \ref{v_prop}.
 Hence, from (\ref{stronger}) we have that, for mapping-positive symbol correspondence sequences, the Poisson algebra of smooth functions emerges as an asymptotic limit of the twisted algebra of symbols if and only if (\ref{c12}) is satisfied, a much weaker condition than (\ref{RS}) for general correspondences.
-In addition we have that, for mapping-positive and for positive-dual symbol correspondence sequences, (\ref{c12}) implies the r.h.s. ~of (\ref{RS}), a rather strong implication, {\it cf.} Corollary \ref{surprising}.}
+In addition we have that, for mapping-positive and for positive-dual symbol correspondence sequences, (\ref{c12}) implies the r.h.s. ~of (\ref{RS}), a rather strong implication, {\it cf.} Corollary \ref{surprising}.

 Up to section 4, we shall have been investigating the localization property for spin systems from the approach which is inverse of quantization, namely, dequantization and (semi)classical limit (same approach used in \cite{prios}).
-But it is also possible to investigate asymptotic localization of symbol correspondences for spin systems from the quantization approach.
+But it is also possible to investigate asymptotic localization of symbol correspondences for spin systems from the quantization approach, which is the subject of the second part of this paper.

-\M{Now, there are various approaches to quantization of a Poisson manifold, but the most common one, deformation quantization, was shown by Rieffel (over three decades ago) to be ill suited for producing a $SO(3)$-invariant ``star product'' on $S^2$ that actually converges \cite{rieffel} (see also \cite{hawk}).
+Now, there are various approaches to quantization of a Poisson manifold, but the most common one, deformation quantization, was shown by Rieffel (over three decades ago) to be ill suited for producing a $SO(3)$-invariant ``star product'' on $S^2$ that actually converges \cite{rieffel} (see also \cite{hawk}).
 This problem disappears when defining a sequence of twisted products of the form (\ref{prodchar}), for $\boldsymbol W=(W^j)_{n\in\mathbb N}$ of (anti-)Poisson type ({\it cf.} \cite[Chap.
-9]{prios}), and now we can also take advantage of having symbol correspondence sequences in order to define \emph{sequential quantizations} of smooth functions on $S^2$, as developed in section 5 and outlined below.}
+9]{prios}), and now we can also take advantage of having symbol correspondence sequences in order to define \emph{sequential quantizations} of smooth functions on $S^2$, as developed in section 5 and outlined below.

 Given a symbol correspondence sequence of (anti-)Poisson type $\boldsymbol W=(W^j)_{n\in\mathbb N}$, for any $f\in C^{\infty}_{\mathbb C}(S^2)$ we define its {\it $W$-quantization} as the sequence of operators